-Different than honors and awards, certifications may have to be to include on your resume, depending on the industry you’re applying to.
+Different than honors and awards, certifications may have to be to included on your resume, depending on the industry you’re applying to.

 Hiring managers often use Applicant Tracking Systems (ATS) to filter out resumes and narrow the pool of applicants.
 Therefore, certifications may be the key to beat ATS systems and make your resume more attractive than the competition.

 The first and most important step is to thoroughly read the job description.
 If you haven't looked at any job listings yet, search for jobs in your industry to find some.
 Let’s go over the various types of certifications you may find in the job description before figuring out where to put them on your resume.